freenas/freenas-docs/userguide/tasks.rst

    is allowed.

 :numref:`Figure %s <tasks_add_rsync_fig>`
-shows the screen that appears when you click :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.
+shows the screen that appears after selecting :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.
 :numref:`Table %s <tasks_rsync_opts_tab>`
 summarizes the options that can be configured when creating an rsync